 Applications may be obtained either at the Arkabutla Lake Field Office, or printed from the Arkabutla Lake web page https://www.mvk.usace.army.mil/Missions/Recreation/Arkabutla-Lake/ and returned to, or mailed to the Arkabutla Lake Field Office at: 3905 Arkabutla Dam Rd.
 Coldwater, MS 38618.
 Applicants may also e-mail their applications to Ranger Rob Hoff.
 For email information or questions about the application or hunt please call (662) 292-1992.

 * Selected applicants will be notified of their appropriate time and hunting date *

 * Any missing or false information will result in a rejection of the application. *

 * All state and federal waterfowl regulations will be enforced. *

-The youth waterfowl hunt provides opportunities for experienced waterfowl hunters to teach younger generations of hunters in the proper techniques and ethics of the sport.
+The youth waterfowl hunts serve as an opportunity for experienced waterfowl hunters to teach younger generations of hunters the proper techniques and ethics of the sport.